Industrial District Memories

 Ready to strike out on my own I began working as an independent real estate broker at Windermere in NW Portland.
 This is where I began to shape the unique style I’ve taken on today as an urban real estate broker.

-Five years ago I made the move to (w)here Real Estate — a boutique real estate agency where I can access support but have the freedom to operate in my own unique way.
+Seven years ago I made the move to (w)here Real Estate — a boutique real estate agency where I can access support but have the freedom to operate in my own unique way.
 What does that mean?
-It means not basing my success on the number of deals I close, but rather the impact I have on those wanting a new lifestyle or explore the heart of Portland.
+It means I focus on the quality of my work, and the impact I have on those clients wanting a new lifestyle or explore the heart of Portland.